Nevelab/About/README.md

 Nevelab's enterprise grade software is designed for teams to collaborate, experience social enterprises' purposes and scale effective skills to perform more and be resilient in times of crisis.
 <br />
 ## Tomorrow’s challenges require a new social paradigm
 Nevelab helps organizations make progress in tackling local problems and scale to apply their efforts broadly, by accelerating sustainable and equitable growth, opportunities and drive positive change.
+Our mission is to provide the necessary tools to overcome critical issues and build long term impact through four focus areas:

 <strong>Awareness</strong>
 <br />We are using technology to help enterprises solve some of the toughest challenges — from raising awareness and managing complex agendas, to improving learning experiences for their community, to justify their impact commitment and purpose.